nayanjohnston/shanty/README.md

 - [chafa](https://github.com/hpjansson/chafa) (For image display)
 - [mpv](https://github.com/mpv-player/mpv) (For audio playback)

+> [!NOTE]
+> This program relies on libmpv as an external library, so you'll need the libmpv library installed.
+On some Linux distros like Arch, this should just come with the `mpv` package, while others like Ubuntu will have it in a seperate package (e.g. `libmpv-dev`).

 # Configuration

 Configuration is located at `~/.config/shanty/config.toml`.
 The program requires you to set `serverUrl`, `serverUser` and `serverPassword` to run.